PSPH/We Are From Dust

 I spent several days running wires tucked into wire loom and hand-tying everything along the curves of the rings with matching color 24 gauge floral wire - again!
 But it looks nice!
 We ran into issues with the lights flashing during a color cycle.
 Figured out that the charger was creating noise in the wires.
 Took weeks of changing parts to figure out.
 Shit!
 But, in theory, the charger won't be running while the lights are on.
 It will be dark, the solar panels should have the battery charged and the lights run off of the battery.
 In theory.

-Consider making a donation to the arts for the holidays!
+Consider making a donation to the arts!

 Thank mew! >^..^<